-One of the world’s richest men announced plans this week to spend even more money pushing population control on women in Africa.
+One of the world’s richest men spends considerable amounts of money pushing population control on women in Africa.

-Bill Gates and his wife, Melinda, plan to donate $18 million to family planning programs through the United Nations Population Fund (UNFPA), All Africa reports.
+Bill Gates and his wife, Melinda, donated $18 million to family planning programs through the United Nations Population Fund (UNFPA), All Africa reports.
 Their foundation made the announcement during an international family planning conference in Rwanda.

 Here’s more from All Africa:

 The [Gates’] fund will be managed by the United Nations Population Fund’s thematic programme dedicated to expanding access to family planning, UNFPA Supplies, for the Ouagadougou Partnership countries such as Benin, Burkina Faso, Côte d’Ivoire, Guinea, Mali, Mauritania, Niger, Senegal and Togo.